Dexus/node-subimage/README.md

 ## Under the hood

 Image pixel comparison requires a lot of steps of algebraic computation which spawns large loops of few small number operations for each step.
 JavaScript doesn't have native SIMD support, although there are signs of promising [initiatives](https://01.org/blogs/tlcounts/2014/bringing-simd-javascript) and the situation can change eventually.
 As of today, there's no other way to speed things up as to use native bindings to some algebra library that supports vectorization.
 Since the image data can be expressed as a matrix, [Eigen](http://eigen.tuxfamily.org/) C++ template library is used in this project.

-## Contribution

-- Various contributions and pull requests are welcome.
-- Addon code review and improvement from experienced C++ developers and mathematicians is especially welcome.

 ## License